joshuaalmari/microsoft-powerbi-analyst-professional-certification/preparing-data-for-analysis-with-microsoft-excel/module-1-excel-fundamentals/labs/module-1-labs.md

-# 📋 Practical Labs & Exercises
+## 📋 Practical Labs & Exercises

-This module includes hands-on scenarios using data from **AdventureWorks**, a fictional multinational manufacturing company.
-Below are the key projects completed to demonstrate proficiency.
+The practical exercises in this module establish the foundation for efficient data management.
+The projects focus on **structuring raw data** for professional presentation and utilizing **sorting and filtering** tools to navigate and analyze large datasets effectively.

 ---

 ### 🧪 Lab 1: Adding Data to a Worksheet
-* **Scenario:** An executive based in the USA, required a financial report integrating external data from a PDF (`Exchange Rates.pdf`) into an existing Excel workbook (`Sample.xlsx`).
-The dataset required cleaning, international currency formatting, and structural reorganization for a presentation.
+* **Objective:** Transform a raw data source (PDF) into a structured, formatted Excel report for executive presentation.
+The task involved data cleaning, integration, and visual standardization.
 * **Files:**
     * [📂 View Lab Files](./lab-1-adding-data-to-a-worksheet/)
     * [📊 View Completed Workbook](./lab-1-adding-data-to-a-worksheet/Sample_Completed.xlsx)